fyne-io/developer.fyne.io/api/v2.0/canvas/text.md

 ```go
 func (r *Text) Hide()
 ```
-Hide will set this object to not be visible
+Hide will set this object to not be visible.

 #### func (*Text) MinSize